Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/Highlight.md

 ## Highlight Power

-The size of the Highlight controlled through the High light power slider.
-The size increase with the formula: pow(x,5).
+The size of the highlight is controlled through the highlight power slider.
+The size increases with the formula: pow(x,5).

 ## Specular Mode